imagej/imagej.github.io/_pages/Installing_3rd_party_plugins.md

 This will ask you for the <u>destination</u> of the plugin, just hitting *Save* is safe.

--   Alternatively, use {% include bc content='Plugins | Install Plugin...'%}:
+-   Alternatively, use {% include bc path='Plugins | Install Plugin...'%}:

 <img src="/media/Install-Plugin.png" width="550"/>